PenTagaris/oldmapsnewtracks/_posts/2018-01-27-WestCoastGlaciersWellington.md

 {% include postpic.html file="IMG_20171215_170027.jpg" caption="Wellington reminds us of San Francisco.
 Lots of really steep hills and artsy folks walking around with wierd-colored hair!" %}

-{% include postpic.html file="IMG_20171215_194231.jpg" caption="The best fish and chips (in NZ pronounced *fash* and chips) we found.
+{% include postpic.html file="IMG_20171215_194231.jpg" caption="The best fish and chips (in NZ pronounced <i>fash</i> and chips) we found.
 Except I whimped out and got baked fish.
 But Justin got the propper fried stuff, and it was delicious." %}

 {% include postpic.html file="IMG_20171215_211700.jpg" caption="Walking back to our marina campsite after enjoying dinner and drinks in the city.
 We got to walk back through the forest where all the hobbit scenes were shot, with a view of Wellington sparkling below.
 And I got to pretend ringwraiths were chasing us the whole way (much to Justin's chagrin).
 Best tipsy stumble home ever!!!" %}